Roman1975/NetCore/readme.md

 #### Exploring Automapper in AutomapperTest
 * main goal - feel the benefits in real world of layered app

+#### LocalizationSample
+* explore Net built-in resx localization
+* use PO files for localization with netcore

+#### DockerSample
+* explore docker, create two containers and link it.

+### Double DB Provider
+* use sql server and postgres as as db providers
+* generate migrations for each provider separately
+* run the same code on win (sql) and mac (postgres)

 #### Requirements:
 * OSX (could be linux or windows, it’s really doesn’t matter.
 If so just start with .Net core and PostgreeSQL on choosen platform)